statist7/LMSgrowth2/README.md

 ## Development setup using RStudio

-- Clone LMSgrowth2 (you can do within RStudio):
+- Clone the LMSgrowth2 repository
   - File > New Project > Version Control > Git >
     - Repository URL: git@github.com:UCL/LMSgrowth2.git
     - Click 'Create Project'

-- Then, in R:
+- Once the project is open in RStudio, in R:
-  - (if necessary:) install.packages('packrat')
+  - install.packages('packrat')
   - packrat::init()
   - packrat::restore()

-- Use RStudio project options for build tools
+- Set the RStudio project options for build tools (you can leave the defaults)
   - Build > Configure Build Tools...
+  - Click 'OK'

-- Close project & reopen project to get build options
+- Close the project

+- Reopen the LMSgrowth2 project

+- Build and install the LMSgrowth2 package:
     - Click on Build > Install & Restart
-  - Will automatically install and load LMSgrowth2 in R session
-  - Type `launchApp()` to test
+    - Type `launchApp()` in the R console to test